-2.13 Race Finishes
+2.14 Race Finishes

-- a) A chequered flag must be displayed to each competitor as each crosses the line, with the flag being displayed: - i) To the first to complete the race who will, subject to the results of any protests, be the winner, and - ii) Thereafter to each competitor who: - Has completed not less than 75% of the race distance, - Is still competing in the race on the lap in which the chequered flag is displayed to the winner, with the sequence of completion of the race being the determinant of placings. - b) The finish of a race occurs when the chequered flag is displayed to the last competitor, - c) The finish occurs for each machine when the foremost part of the machine crosses the line, - d) Where there are two competitors required to be on one machine together, both must finish the race in contact with the machine.
-On a solo machine the competitor must finish the race in contact with the machine. - e) In case of a dead heat between competitors for a place: - i) The places and the awards for those places will be combined, - ii) The participants in the dead heat will share the places and awards equally, - iii) The remaining places will be relegated by the number of participants in the dead heat.
+- a) A chequered flag must be displayed to each competitor as each crosses the line, with the flag being displayed: - i) To the first to complete the race who will, subject to the results of any protests, be the winner, and - ii) Thereafter to each competitor who: - Has completed not less than 75% of the race distance, - Is still competing in the race on the lap in which the chequered flag is displayed to the winner, with the sequence of completion of the race being the determinant of placings. - b) The finish of a race occurs when the chequered flag is displayed to the last competitor, - c) The finish occurs for each machine when the foremost part of the machine crosses the line, - d) The competitor must finish the race in contact with the machine, - e) In case of a dead heat between competitors for a place: - i) The places and the awards for those places will be combined, - ii) The participants in the dead heat will share the places and awards equally, - iii) The remaining places will be relegated by the number of participants in the dead heat. - 2.14.1 Riders must not slow on the start-finish straight after the chequered flag until a sufficient distance from the finish line so as not to endanger or impede other riders behind them.
+It is forbidden to stop on the start-finish straight after the chequered flag for any celebrations of any kind.

-2.14 Point Scoring
+2.15 Point Scoring

-2.14.1 The results for each competitor in each event will be determined by the allocation to that competitor of points in accordance with the following table:
+2.15.1 The results for each competitor in each event will be determined by the allocation to that competitor of points in accordance with the following table:

-PLACE POINTS PLACE POINTS
+POINTS PLACE POINTS

 1 25 11 10

 2 20 12 9

 3 18 13 8

 4 17 14 7

 5 16 15 6

 6 15 16 5

 7 14 17 4

 8 13 18 3

 9 12 19 2

 10 11 20 1

-- 2.14.2 If a tie on points occurs for any position in an event which is conducted over more than one race, the tying competitor who has the higher finishing position in the final race of the event will be awarded the position. - 2.14.3 If a tie on points occurs for any position in a Series, the tying competitor who has the greatest number of higher placing's in the Series will be awarded the position.

-- 2.14.4 If a tie on points occurs for any position in an event which is conducted over more than one leg, the tying competitor who has the higher finishing position in the final leg of the event will be awarded the position. - 2.14.5 If a tie on points occurs for any position in a series, the tying competitor who has the greatest number of higher placings in the series will be awarded the position. - 2.14.6 The competitor who obtains pole position will receive one additional point in the Championship. - 2.14.7 Where a tie still exists, the competitor with the highest placing in the round, which is that competitor's lowest scoring event in the series, will be awarded one additional point.
+- 2.15.2 If a tie on points occurs for any position in an event which is conducted over more than one race, the tying competitor who has the higher finishing position in the final race of the event will be awarded the position. - 2.15.3 If a tie on points occurs for any position in a Series, the tying competitor who has the greatest number of higher placing's in the Series will be awarded the position. - 2.15.4 If a tie on points occurs for any position in an event which is conducted over more than one leg, the tying competitor who has the higher finishing position in the final leg of the event will be awarded the position. - 2.15.5 If a tie on points occurs for any position in a series, the tying competitor who has the greatest number of higher placings in the series will be awarded the position. - 2.15.6 The competitor who obtains pole position will receive one additional point in the Championship. - 2.15.7 Where a tie still exists, the competitor with the highest placing in the round, which is that competitor's lowest scoring event in the series, will be awarded one additional point.